Enabling Deep Learning-based Physical-layer Secret Key Generation for FDD-OFDM Systems in Multi-Environments: Introduction

 \subsection{Related Work}

-In recent years, there has been some studied on the PKG in FDD systems, which can be categorized into model-based and deep learning-based approaches.
+In recent years, there have been some studies on the PKG in FDD systems, which can be categorized into model-based and deep learning-based approaches.

 Model-based methods aim to extract frequency-independent channel features or construct a reciprocal feature.
 Specifically, the work in~\cite{wang2012wireless,liu2019secret} proposed to extract the frequency-independent channel parameters (such as arriving angle, delay and covariance matrix eigenvalues).
 However, these methods have many limitations, such as large bandwidth or special configuration of the antenna array \cite{vasisht2016eliminating}.
-Besides, a reciprocal channel construction framework named SAR is proposed in \cite{li2018constructing}, but it is difficult to separate the channel paths accurately in the complex multi-path environment.
-Some works proposed to construct reciprocal channels by additional reverse channel training and feedback, called the loopback-based methods~\cite{goldberg2013method,wu2013secret,qin2016exploiting,allam2017channel}.
-However, these methods not only increase the complexity of channel detection but also has security risks~\cite{linning2018investigation}.
+Besides, A framework for constructing reciprocal channels via path separation, adjustment and reconstruction is proposed in \cite{li2018constructing}, but it is difficult to separate the channel paths accurately in the complex multi-path environment.
+Some works proposed to construct reciprocal channels by additional reverse channel training and feedback, called the loopback-based methods~\cite{qin2016exploiting,allam2017channel}.
+However, these methods not only increase the complexity of channel detection but also increase the possibility of eavesdropping~\cite {linning2018investigation}.